david-prinz/david-prinz.github.io/_pages/updates.md

 [Mathematical Structures in Scattering Amplitudes](https://www.ggi.infn.it/showevent.pl?id=468) at the [Galileo Galilei Institute for Theoretical Physics](https://www.ggi.infn.it) in Florence

+### Participation at Conference

+[Fishnets: Conformal Field Theories and Feynman Graphs](https://indico.hiskp.uni-bonn.de/event/445/) at the [Bethe Center for Theoretical Physics](https://www.bctp.uni-bonn.de) in Bonn

 ## 08/2024

 ### Co-Organization and talk at Workshop